 So if you are planning on doing the NC500 in summer, then make sure you pack your bug spray!

 Our campervan is a Peugeot Boxer LWB, and before we headed off on our trip, we often heard people say that the single pass roads on the NC500 might not be able to handle campervans or motorhomes.

-Well, on our first night in Scotland we met a lovely couple who had just completed the NC500 in a pretty darn big motorhome (bigger than our campervan) and they said it was absolutely fine.
+Well, on our first night, we met a lovely couple who had been motorhoming in Scotland for 3 months and had just completed the NC500.
+And bear in mind that they had a pretty darn big motorhome (bigger than our campervan) and they said it was absolutely fine.

 Yes, it’s single pass roads, but there is a passing place every other minute, so you always have somewhere to pass.

 I imagine this all becomes more difficult in the summer months when it is busy, but Bradley and I didn’t have a single issue with “room” on the North Coast 500 route, and rarely had to use passing places since we were the only ones on the road!

 But it’s important to bare in mind that locals do have a love/hate relationship with motorhomes, especially those that aren’t “aware” drivers and don’t have the sense to avoid a road that can’t handle a motorhome, so just practice awareness when you’re driving, be respectful and don’t speed to park anywhere awkward to other drivers.